Choosing Your Bicycle

 The humble bicycle even as it looks similar to its initial design, has evolved.
 Buying one now can be confusing.
 Read on to demystify the modern bicycle so that you can choose one that is most appropriate for you.

-Whether you’ve decided to get back to cycling, or are a new rider, or just looking to upgrade your bicycle, choosing one can be a confusing experience.
+Whether you've decided to get back to cycling, or are a new rider, or just looking to upgrade your bicycle, choosing one can be a confusing experience.
 The world of cycles has evolved and the choices are multiple.
 At a glance they all appear similar and yet the types and styles are uniquely and distinctly different.
-Choosing a bicycle that does not match your needs and requirements can be as bad as wearing a wrong-sized shoe – uncomfortable to use, cause for physical discomfort.
+Choosing a bicycle that does not match your needs and requirements can be as bad as wearing a wrong-sized shoe - uncomfortable to use, and a cause for physical discomfort.
 Similarly, a misfit bicycle can cause you to endure knee, back, elbow issues and will not give you a great riding experience.

 Read on to find out and demystify how you should go about choosing your bicycle